Frequently asked questions

 You can also view the global City Nature Challenge umbrella projects:

-City Nature Challenge 2024: North & South America
+> (link coming this spring) City Nature Challenge 2025: North & South America

 Challenge another group!
 You can create iNaturalist projects to track your contest too!